 To understand how to capture “inefficient” dividend payments, we first need to take a look at how option contracts work.
 Specifically, call option contracts.

-#-ad_banner-#A call option gives the owner the right but not the responsibility to purchase shares of a stock at a specific price.
+A call option gives the owner the right but not the responsibility to purchase shares of a stock at a specific price.
 This is called the strike price.
-For American options, this right can be exercised any time between when the call option is purchased and the date on which it expires.
+This right can be exercised any time between when the call option is purchased and the date it expires.

 Since call options trade at a premium to the value of actually exercising them, it would make more sense to sell these calls in the open market (for a premium price) rather than exercising them and profiting from buying the stock at a lower price.

 But this isn’t usually the case when the underlying stock is paying a dividend.
 The owner of a call option contract has no right to the dividend payment, unless he exercises his right to buy the stock.
 But it must be done before the dividend payment is recorded.
 So there is a natural incentive for the owner of a call contract to exercise this right early.

 Unfortunately, many individual traders are either not aware of this incentive, or they simply forget to take advantage of their opportunity.